sdcondon/FlUnit/README.md

     .And((wi, th, retVal) => th.IsProcessed.ShouldBeTrue())
     .And((wi, th, retVal) => wi.HasProcessed.ShouldBeTrue());

-  // or, you may find that a single 'given' clause returning an anonymous
+  // You may find that a single 'given' clause returning an anonymous
   // object makes for more readable tests.
 Also note how C# 9's lambda discard
   // parameters can make assertion clauses clearer: public static Test WidgetCanProcessAThingy => TestThat